uzma-azhar/sql-challenge/README.md

 - Department Employees
 - Salaries

-# Data Modeling
-These same tables are also reflected in the image of the ERD.
+I used NOT NULL values for columns that were going to be used in the analysis with the exception of primary and foreign keys.

 # Data Analysis
 In my query script, I've included the following queries: